3. Organising a musical performance

 Case Study 3: The value of group music making

-Saa’s passion is making music in a group.
-The feeling she gets playing the Udu drum, or singing in the choir is a special one of togetherness.
-She wants to share this feeling with her pupils; to experience what it’s like to make music together when everyone is listening sensitively to each other.
+Sam’s passion is making music in a group.
+The feeling he gets playing the ngoma, or singing in the choir is a special one of togetherness.
+He wants to share this feeling with his pupils; to experience what it’s like to make music together when everyone is listening sensitively to each other.

-Saa travels from Abuja to Owerri and visits a small primary school away from the city to visit the arts and culture teacher.
-As she arrives, she comes across a festival.
+Sam travels from Kampala to Mbale and visits a small primary school away from the city to visit the arts and culture teacher.
+As he arrives, he comes across a festival.
 Groups of young boys try out their flutes and drums in preparation.
-In the dusty playground, Saa listens and watches as a group of 50 children move and make music together – each one contributing, each one watching and listening as they tell the story of the dance.
+In the dusty playground, Sam listens and watches as a group of 50 children move and make music together – each one contributing, each one watching and listening as they tell the story of the dance.

-Inspired by the flautists and the dance, she decides that her own pupils back in Abuja need to experience what it’s like to ‘become one’ through music.
-After talking to the teachers and learning more about the cultural significance of the music and dance, she returns home to plan a lesson where her pupils make music together.
+Inspired by the flautists and the dance, he decides that his own pupils back in Kampala need to experience what it’s like to ‘become one’ through music.
+After talking to the teachers and learning more about the cultural significance of the music and dance, he returns home to plan a lesson where his pupils make music together.

 Resource 6: Musical pipes shows how musical instruments can be made for your pupils to play.